Oklahoma Law Enforcement Memorial

 Mose McIntosh – Posse, Deputy U. S. Marshal / Officer

-U. S. Marshal Service / Creek Nation Lighthorse
+U. S. Marshal Service / Creek Nation Lighthorse November 9, 1888

-On Friday morning, November 9, 1888 Deputy Marshal Mose McIntosh, a Creek Indian, was a member of a large posse that had divided up into three groups to check houses for the outlaw Wesley Barnett and his gang.
+On Friday morning, November 9, 1888, Deputy Marshal Mose McIntosh, a Creek Indian, was a member of a large posse that had divided up into three groups to check houses for the outlaw Wesley Barnett and his gang.

 As the posse, of which Mose McIntosh was a member, approached the house of Abe Carr, north of Okmulgee, gunfire erupted from the house.
 Posse Mose McIntosh was shot from his horse and died.
-Two other possemen were also wounded.
+Two other posse were also wounded.
 The gun battle lasted into the night.
 The next morning the posse found the outlaws had escaped.

 Posse Mose McIntosh was also a member of the Creek Lighthorse.